 Applies to benzoyl peroxide topical: topical bar, topical cream, topical foam, topical gel/jelly, topical liquid, topical lotion, topical pad, topical soap, topical solution

-As well as its needed effects, benzoyl peroxide topical (the active ingredient contained in PanOxyl) may cause some unwanted effects.
+Along with its needed effects, benzoyl peroxide topical (the active ingredient contained in PanOxyl) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - swelling of the eyes, face, lips, or tongue

 Side effects not requiring immediate medical attention

 Some side effects of benzoyl peroxide topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them: